 Set aside to dry.
 About 10 minutes or so.

+Spray with a spray sealer.
+I really like the Krylon Triple Thick spray sealers.
 Voila!
 You have a really elegant set of upcycled tile coasters that you made for about $1!
 Make a set for everyone on your list this season.
 These upcycled tile coasters are a great craft fair item, too.

 For more Pinterest Remakes, here are a few of my favorite bloggers: